alxthedesigner/raspberry-pi-5-minecraft-server/README.md

 # Create a Modded NeoForge Minecraft Server on Raspberry Pi 5
-This document is for users who want a continuously running Minecraft server but do not want to keep their mail laptop/desktop running at all times.
-This will show you how to set up a raspberry pi to host your Minecraft server, and how to enable friends to connect to it remotely.
+This document is for Minecraft users who want a continuously running Minecraft server but do not want to keep their main laptop/desktop running at all times.
+You will learn how to set up a raspberry pi, how to set up your Minecraft server with your world + mods, and how to enable friends to connect to the world remotely.

-Using a 16GB Raspberry Pi 5 with a 128GB micro SD card.
+- 16GB Raspberry Pi 5 with a 128GB micro SD card (Fall 2025)
-Minecraft version 1.21.7.
+- Minecraft version 1.21.7
-NeoForge version 21.7.25-beta.
+- NeoForge version 21.7.25-beta.
-Fall 2025

 ## Table of Contents
 1. Prerequisites
-2. Imaging onto the SD card
+2. Image OS onto the SD card
 3. Raspberry Pi Setup
 4. Install Java 21
 5. Install the NeoForge Server
 6. Run the NeoForge Server
-7. Connect to Serve with Friends
+7. Connect to Server with Friends

 ## 1. Prerequisites:
 - Raspberry Pi 5 (16GB)